Horus Music Publishing

 Lyric royalties

-You’re also paid royalties when your lyrics are reproduced, such as when they’re displayed on Spotify, Google search or Instagram stories.
+You’re also paid royalties when your lyrics are reproduced, such as when they’re displayed on Spotify, Google Search, or Instagram Stories.

 Working With Multiple Songwriters?